thundergnat/X11-libxdo/README.md

 Takes one parameter:

-  * int $window: ID of window to focus on.
+  * Window $window: ID of window to focus on.

 Returns 0 on success !0 on failure.